Whether a special occasion or just a nice surprise, I've hand selected these gifts for you to choose from, all available at the click of a button.

 This is a great present for the vegan who likes to jot things down.

 The first of these notebooks is made from cork, a natural and sustainable material.
 The acid-free writing paper is environmentally friendly and recyclable.

-The second notebook is more fun and features the words “My Favorite Herbivore' on the front.
+The second notebook below is a little more fun and features the words “My Favorite Herbivore' on the front.